Daglassen/Heart_Disease_prediction_using_ML_and_Data_Mining/README.md

 <br>

 **Project 2** <br>
-1. Linear regression using numpy and optimization <br>
+1. Linear regression using numpy and parameter optimization <br>
 2. Regression using Artificial Neural Network in numpy.
 Optimization using 2-level, 10-fold cross-validation <br>
 3. Classification using Artificial Neural Network in numpy.
 Optimization using 2-level, 10-fold cross-validation <br>